 Speaking of supersonic technology, the Bristol built Bloodhound LSR (Land Speed Record) is a land vehicle built with a fighter jet engine and a hybrid rocket.
-Made to achieve a top speed of over 1,000 mph, the owner plans to beat the current land record at 763.035 mph in October 2019.
-Then target its maximum speed in 2020.
+Made to achieve a top speed of over 1,000 mph, the team will attempt to beat the current land record at 763.035 mph in 2022.

 If you want to learn more about Bristol’s aeronautical history, Aerospace Bristol has many of the locally made planes on display.
 You can even step inside the world-famous Concord which took its final flight to Bristol in 2003.